 Running an online business means accessing a global market.
 The ecommerce market is estimated to surpass the $6.5 trillion USD mark in 2023.
 As such, your website’s content should speak to a global market.
 While it’s not easy to relate to an audience on the other side of the world, having a content translation and WordPress localization strategy in place will help.

-By making your content more accessible to those in other countries, you’ll likely find it easier to engage and convert visitors.
-A quick look at some stats reveals 72.1% of consumers spend most or all of their time on websites in their own language – so it’s a no-brainer.
+If you make your content more accessible to those in other countries, you often find it easier to engage and convert visitors.
+The statistics reveal that 72.1% of consumers spend most or all of their time on websites in their own language.

-In this article, we’ll explain why localization is the lynchpin of international marketing, how to achieve it with website translation, and discover some great examples of businesses already getting top marks for localized content.
+In this article, we’ll explain why localization is the lynchpin of international marketing.
+We’ll also show you how to achieve it with website translation, and discover some great examples of businesses already getting top marks for localized content.

 There are three important concepts to understand if you want to run a multilingual website.
 Let’s go over them quickly:

 Each strategy is useful in specific contexts.
 However, localization is the most effective for driving conversions.